harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

         ```
     - `compare_exchange_weak()` takes an expected value and desired value as argument
       - If the value is not the expected value, it returns false and assigns current value to the first parameter.
-      - Otherwise _tries_ to set the new value and returns true.
+      - Otherwise, _tries_ to set the new value and returns true.
       - Can **spuriously** fail if the lock has timed out
         ```cpp
         auto compare_exchange_weak(T& oldValue, T newValue) -> bool {